 - Impact of Weather and Climate on Hydroelectric Dams

-The motion of the water is kinetic energy and this movement pushes the turbine blades, causing them to turn.
+As for how these hydroelectric power plants generate electricity: The motion of the water is kinetic energy and this movement pushes the turbine blades, causing them to turn.

 As you can see in the image above, hydroelectric dams are sometimes incorporated into the environment in such a way that rather than obstructing activity or wasting space, it is used as a road so people can drive over it, so they won’t have to drive around it.

-Hydro Power Plant Controllability, Dispatchability, and Load Balancing
+Hydro Power Plant Control And Load Balancing

 Peaking power plants are used for this because they start in less than 15 minutes.
 Hydroelectric power plants start quickly and by restricting or increasing the flow of water, you can decrease or increase the amount of power the plant is generating in seconds.

 When you restrict the flow of water, you are also conserving water in the dam for later use.
-It would come in handy if there was a major surge in electricity demand, for example.
+That would come in handy if there was a major surge in electricity demand, for example.

 Think of the dam as a battery and the water as energy, you can draw less energy from it and conserve it for later use.
 This is why portable electronics such as phones turn their screens off to conserve the battery.

-Impact of Weather and Climate on Hydroelectric Dams
+Impact Of Weather And Climate On Hydroelectric Dams

 Hydroelectric dams rely on rivers as a supply of water, and they are susceptible to reduced electricity generation capacity due to a lack of water.